 "That proves nothing," the Master replied shortly.

 "Only that I know a great deal about you while you are not even certain what I am," Rose pointed out, holding back a smile.
-"Perhaps it would be in your favor to simply give aid without string attached and have it be remembered by my … overseer."
+"Perhaps it would be in your favour to simply give aid without string attached and have it be remembered by my … overseer."

 The Master's cool expression was twisted in displeasure, but Rose could see a genuine hint of worry in his eyes.
 Apparently being a renegade Time Lord was still enough to worry about the structure of time coming undone.

 "Very well," the Master agreed as he withdrew the tracking device from his pocket.
 "I will need to make some adjustments to this first.
 What exactly are we looking for?"

 "It will be metal," Rose explained.
 "Something simple I expect, but beyond that, there is no way to be certain."
 She watched as the Master pressed a series of buttons and then held the device near here.
 It made a series of small beeps and the Master nodded.

 "That should cancel out the energy trace it is picking up from the items you hold."
 The Master stood from his seat and held out a hand to Rose.
 "Shall we my dear?"